Creating a brand strategy template can seem daunting at first.

 - What solutions have you tried to solve the problem?

 - What made you decide to work with me / buy my product or service?

 When you conduct the customer interviews, it is more important to be curious about their answers and ask to follow-up questions vs. following a set of questions you prepared ahead of time.

 If you can’t interview many people, try using the information you have to create customer personas, this will enable you to design messages that speak to your target audience and show the key aspects of your brand.

 Once you’ve completed your target market research, then it’s time to move on to the next step in creating a winning brand strategy.

 2) Create a Strong Value Proposition

-A value proposition is your unique value that you provide to your customers that makes them want to choose you over your competitors.
-It helps to position your brand in the minds of your ideal customers.
+A unique value proposition is the value you provide to your customers that makes them want to choose you over your competitors or any other existing brand.